When and how to reconstitute the governing board of a maintained school

 Thanks to our associate governance expert Jane Edminson, who helped us with this article.

-You might have to do it if you need to reconsider your leadership structure.
+You might have to do this if you need to reconsider your leadership structure.
 This could be due to internal or external changes, such as:

-- Deciding to make a proactive move to make sure your board is fit for purpose in the future - for instance, if you're converting to academy status or gaining or removing a foundation
+• A proactive move to make sure your board is fit for purpose in the future:

-- Having an external review of governance which recommends it
+• An external review of governance recommended it

 This is laid out on page 7 of statutory guidance from the Department for Education (DfE).

-Before you get started, check if your local authority (LA) has published reconstitution guidance
+Before you get started, check if your local authority (LA) has published reconstitution guidance.
+If not, follow our guidelines below.